sergio11/streamlit_llm_langchain_applications/README.md

 <img src="doc/picture_17.PNG" />
 <img src="doc/picture_18.PNG" />

-## Contribution

-Contributions to this repository are highly encouraged!
-If you're interested in adding new features, resolving bugs, or enhancing the project's functionality, please feel free to submit pull requests.

-## Get in Touch 📬

-This repository is developed and maintained by **Sergio Sánchez Sánchez** (Dream Software).
-Special thanks to the open-source community and the contributors who have made this project possible.
-If you have any questions, feedback, or suggestions, feel free to reach out at  [dreamsoftware92@gmail.com](mailto:dreamsoftware92@gmail.com).

 ## Acknowledgments 🙏

 I would like to extend my heartfelt gratitude to the incredible team at **AI acelera** and **Julio Colomer** for their outstanding bootcamp on Generative AI available on [Udemy](https://www.udemy.com/course/bootcamp-ia-generativa-y-aplicaciones-llm/).
 The comprehensive and insightful materials provided during the bootcamp have been instrumental in the development of this project.